Guitar Design Concepts

-This bracing design is wonderful at what it does, but trying to convert more rocking energy into full phase sound with this system would result in loss of volume as the materials are not efficient enough.
-(The strength to weight ratio is insufficient) A carbon lattice design on the other hand is well equipped to deal with it, as you can apply as much stiffness as you require with minimum weight.
+This bracing design is wonderful at what it does, but it's properties are best suited to strumming where the missing midrange could even be considered an asset.
+Trying to convert more rocking energy into full phase sound with this system would result in loss of volume, as the materials are inefficient and fairly heavy.
+A carbon lattice design on the other hand is well equipped to deal with it, as you can apply as much stiffness as you require with minimum weight.

 A full phase guitar design